The Look That Says "Of Course It Didn't Work"

 I need to be there.

 Selling my home means letting go of the stability I worked hard to build.
-It means betting on a future that doesn’t yet exist.
+It means betting on a version of my future that doesn’t exist yet.

 Staying whole in motion

-The past month has been a whirlwind of movement.
-Visiting North Carolina, returning to the Bay Area, and going to Japan.
-Despite the constant movement, it has unexpectedly brought a sense of grounding.
+The past month has been full of movement.
+North Carolina, back to the Bay Area, and Japan this week.

 There’s something about disrupting your routines that makes everything sharper.
 You notice things you stopped seeing.
 You pay attention differently when nothing is automatic.